Strictly Come Dancing 2020 | Start date, contestants and latest news - TheNewsTrace

 The 36-year-old confirmed the news, after she was introduced because the sixth celeb to hitch the present.

 Karen Hauer beforehand steered she want to be in a same-sex couple.
-She informed The Solar on Sunday: “It’s a ravishing strategy to showcase emotion on stage and I’d positively love to do it.
-I’ve danced with ladies so much through the years, so I really feel very comfy about it.”
+She instructed The Solar on Sunday: “It’s a phenomenal approach to showcase emotion on stage and I’d undoubtedly love to do it.
+I’ve danced with ladies lots over time, so I really feel very comfy about it.”

 Talking to press, together with RadioTimes.com, Ranvir just lately revealed the warning Susanna Reid has given her forward of the dancing present.

-She mentioned: “Susanna retains saying to me in like a very wise tone, ‘Ranvir you haven’t any concept what’s about to occur.’
+She mentioned: “Susanna retains saying to me in like a extremely smart tone, ‘Ranvir you haven’t any concept what’s about to occur.’
 She’s like, ‘You don’t have any concept and it’s like a whirlwind.’”

-Equally, politician Jacqui Smith – who can be within the 2020 line-up – has been looking for recommendation from a former contestant.
+Equally, politician Jacqui Smith – who can also be within the 2020 line-up – has been searching for recommendation from a former contestant.

-Jacqui Smith revealed the ideas her pal and fellow politician Ed Balls has given her as she takes on the Glitterball.
+Jacqui Smith revealed the information her pal and fellow politician Ed Balls has given her as she takes on the Glitterball.

 Who’re the professionals returning for Strictly 2020?

-We now know who the Strictly Come Dancing 2020 professionals will likely be this yr.
+We now know who the Strictly Come Dancing 2020 professionals will likely be this 12 months.
 Surprisingly, there’s been a few huge names lacking following Kevin Clifton’s exit and AJ Pritchard’s last-minute departure.
-It’s at present unknown whether or not they are going to be changed.
+It’s presently unknown whether or not they are going to be changed.

-Nevertheless, Oti Mabuse’s husband, Romanian dancer Marius Lepure, has reportedly joined the forged as one of many skilled backing dancers, who will participate within the group performances solely.
+Nonetheless, Oti Mabuse’s husband, Romanian dancer Marius Lepure, has reportedly joined the solid as one of many skilled backing dancers, who will participate within the group performances solely.

 - Aljaž Škorjanec